maciejkujawski/spring-cloud-jaxrs-cxf-getting-started/config-server/README.md

 `mvn spring-boot:run`

-Check configuration is available: http://localhost:8888/microservice2/default for `microservice2`
+Check configuration is available: http://localhost:8888/microservice2/default for `microservice2` and profile `default`.

 Check your service is available in Eureka: http://localhost:8761/ and http://localhost:8761/eureka/apps - second link is what other microservices can see - it may take up to 30 seconds it's available.